-Concluding the Introduction, we would like to point out that the scenario we consider here is different from the known ``Weyl curvature hypothesis'' which represent an alternative approach to the effective arrow of time problem.
-That approach have been put forward by R.~Penrose~\cite{Penrose79} who states that ``In terms of spacetime curvature, the absence of clumping corresponds, very roughly, to the absence of Weyl conformal curvature (since absence of clumping implies spatial-isotropy, and hence no gravitational principal null directions).
+Concluding the Introduction, we would like to point out that the scenario we consider here is different from the known ``Weyl curvature hypothesis'' which represents an alternative approach to the effective arrow of time problem.
+That approach has been put forward by R.~Penrose~\cite{Penrose79} who states that ``In terms of space-time curvature, the absence of clumping corresponds, very roughly, to the absence of Weyl conformal curvature (since the absence of clumping implies spatial isotropy and hence no gravitational principal null directions).
 When clumping takes place, each clump is surrounded by a region of nonzero Weyl curvature.
 As the clumping gets more pronounced owing to gravitational contraction, new regions of empty space appear with Weyl curvature of greatly increased magnitude.
-Finally, when gravitational collapse takes place and a black hole forms, the Weyl curvature in the interior region is larger still and diverges to infinity at the singularity.''
-Consequently, the initial minimal gravitational entropy state is, according to Penrose, proportional to a maximal matter entropy state in which the initial matter is closely uniform and in a state of thermal equilibrium (see also~\cite{Gron05,Barrow02}).
-This proposal met with some degree of success with a slight modification, and the early work on this conjecture was systematically summarised and commented on by Clifton et. al. in~\cite{Clifton13}, where the authors also proposed a measure of gravitational entropy based on the square-root of the Bel-Robinson tensor of free gravitational fields, which is the unique totally symmetric traceless tensor constructed from the Weyl tensor.
-The results of our approach demonstrates the existence of cosmological situation where the effective arrow of time is {\it not} associated with the Weyl tensor.
+Finally, when gravitational collapse takes place and a black hole forms, the Weyl curvature in the interior region is still larger and diverges to infinity at the singularity.''
+Consequently, the initial minimum gravitational entropy state is, according to Penrose, proportional to a maximum matter entropy state in which the initial matter is almost uniform and in a state of thermal equilibrium (see also~\cite{Gron05,Barrow02}).
+This proposal met some degree of success with a slight modification, and the early work on this conjecture was systematically summarized and commented on by Clifton et al. in~\cite{Clifton13}, where the authors also proposed a measure of gravitational entropy based on the square-root of the Bel-Robinson tensor of free gravitational fields, which is the unique totally symmetric traceless tensor constructed from the Weyl tensor.
+The results of our approach demonstrate the existence of a cosmological situation where the effective arrow of time is {\it not} associated with the Weyl tensor.
 This is so because this tensor vanishes identically for the FRW metric which we consider in the present paper.